-Predicted Lineup: Liverpool vs Leicester City | Luis Diaz To Start?
-Joel Matip & Fabinho To Return?
+Predicted Lineup: Liverpool vs Leicester City | Luis Diaz to start?
+Joel Matip & Fabinho to return?

 Andy Robertson looks set to start after resting on the weekend, with Kostas Tsimikas playing 70 minutes.
 Joel Matip did not feature at the weekend as Klopp opted to give the Cameroon man a rest, perhaps preparing the defender to start alongside Virgil Van Dijk.

 Joe Gomez and Alex Oxlade-Chamberlain both missed out playing the Bluebirds after testing positive for COVID.
-However, they have completed their isolation period and can resume training, making them available for the Thursday night game.
+However, they have completed their isolation period and are able to resume training, making them available for the Thursday night game.

+Here is how we think the German will set up on Thursday night:

 Alisson;